clareaulab/ebv_biobank_gwas/README.md

 As many analyses require access to individual-level data, many of these are omitted from this repository in compliance with data sharing agreements with these consortia.
 What are included allow for more processed analyses to be replicated.
-[Contact Caleb Lareau](lareauc@mskcc.org) for assistance in engineering these features on your own workspace.
+[Contact Caleb Lareau](lareauc@mskcc.org) if you require any assistance in engineering these features on your own workspace.
+Alternatively, we provide a minimal working example with the 1000G project on Terra.

 All custom analyses were performed using the `R 4.4.0` software environment.
 Set your working directory in `code` in the base of any of these three